I was fortunate enough to have an extended career in the travel industry for over 50 years and have been able to see most of the world.

-So, I travel – I write for the travel industry, I visualise current travel trends, I take on commissions which require experience, insight and maybe a little humour.
+So, I travel.
+I write for the travel industry and other outlets.
+I visualise current travel trends, I take on commissions which require experience, insight and maybe a little humour.
 I provide consultancy or mentoring and just occasionally I write for myself about past adventures.
-Especially road trips, which is where I’m happiest, no matter what road I’m on or where it finishes.
+Especially road trips, which is where I’m happiest, no matter what road I’m on or where it ends.

 It’s a never-ending story.